Elk Enchiladas with a Spicy Red Sauce

 • Preheat oven to 400 degrees F.

-• Bake uncovered in the oven for 20-25 minutes until the cheese is melted and the sauce is bubbly.
+• Bake uncovered for 40-45 minutes until the cheese is melted and the sauce is bubbly.
+Garnish with chopped green onions and serve immediately.

 Notes